Hardware Interfaces and Registers

 16rw1c0x0link_out_err

 Raised if a packet to an OUT endpoint started to be received but was then dropped due to an error.
-This error is raised if either the data toggle, token, packet or CRC is invalid or if there is no buffer available in the Received Buffer FIFO.
+This error is raised if the data toggle, token, packet and/or CRC are invalid, if the Available Buffer FIFO is empty or if the Received Buffer FIFO is full.

 Interrupt Enable Register